Skip to main content

 - Chairman | MaherDuessel

-A strategic view of public support.
-We will address evaluation of unusual grants, what to do with fundraising; correcting prior public support issues; limitations on public support (excess contributors, disqualified persons, 509(a)(2) limitations, HUD/Medicare), strategies for use of the facts and circumstances test, switching between the Part II Support Schedule and the Part III Support Schedule, when you might complete a Form 8940, and more.
+The session offers a strategic view of public support.
+We will address evaluation of unusual grants; what to do with fundraising; correcting prior public support issues; limitations on public support (excess contributors, disqualified persons, 509(a)(2) limitations, HUD/Medicare); strategies for use of the facts and circumstances test; switching between the Part II Support Schedule and the Part III Support Schedule; when you might complete a Form 8940; and more.

 Learning Objectives:

-• Be able to implement pro-active strategies to maintain organization public charity status.
+• Apply proactive strategies to maintain your organization's public charity status.

-• Be able to identify and remedy common Form 990 Schedule A errors and issues.
+• Identify common Form 990 Schedule A errors and issues.

 2:50 PM – 3:40 PM EDT